stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 The desire to split templates into smaller templates has many benefits.
 Besides having a smaller context the biggest win appears in the reduction of merge conflicts.
-Bad merges of templates lead to great frustration.
+Bad merges lead to great frustration.

 In a similar scenario you may follow this path instead of using